Teaching to the test

-"Teaching to the test" refers to an educational strategy where curriculum and instruction are heavily focused on preparing students for standardized tests.
-This approach aligns teaching content and methods directly with the test format and subject matter, aiming to improve student performance on these assessments.
+"Teaching to the test" refers to an educational strategy where curriculum and teachers' instruction are heavily focused on preparing students for standardized tests.
+This approach aligns teaching content and efforts directly with better familiarization of the test format and questions, aiming to improve student performance on test scores and academic gradings, which are treated as quantified key performance indicators.

 Teaching methods

 Common methods of teaching to the test include: